hadri96/Github_setup/how_tos/MAC_OS.md

 This will allow for a significant boost in productivity when working on the Terminal (I'll show a couple of useful ones in class) and if you want to know more about Oh My Zsh features, feel free to visit their [website](https://ohmyz.sh/)

-Once you are done we are now ready to start creating your Github profile!🎉

 ## Github setup

 The first obvious step will be to create your own Github profile, you can register [there](https://github.com/signup?).